vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 ```
 Spaces between operators is not required but it is a good coding practice.

-Every time we do a calculation the operation is done and result is displayed.
-If we have to use the result value 100 times we have to do the same operation 100 times.
-It is ok if the calculations are simple but if we considera scenerio for complex mathematical calculation on large table (100,000 rows, 1000 columns) this will become coputationally intensive and waste of resources.
+Every time we do a calculation the operation is completed and result is displayed.
+If we want to use the result of a calculation 100 times we have to do the same operation 100 times.
+It is ok if the calculations are simple, however, if we considera scenerio for complex mathematical calculation on large table (100,000 rows, 1000 columns) this will become coputationally intensive and waste of resources.
-In such situations **Variables** comes handy as they can store a value or result and that value can be called anytime needed.
+In such situations **Variables** comes handy as they can be assigned a value or result and that value can be called anytime needed.

 **Variables**
 Variables are essential part of any programming language.
-Unlike C, R Does not require a variable to be declared.
+Unlike C(`extern int a` : declaration of int variable "a" in C) , R Does not require a variable to be declared.
 A variable can take or hold different type of data/objects dynamically.

 Variable can be alphanumeric and can contain "." and "_", however they cannot start with a number or an underscore.